naimatkhan288/AWS-CICD/README.md

 # AWS-CICD
-The project about structure of AWS CICD
+The project is about structure of AWS CICD

 ## Technologies used
 CodeCommit